andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 Therefore, we know that $(a - 1)$ must be a factor.
 So how do we take this and move to the complete factoring?
 Back to the thinking.

 My next thought is, "have we accidentally come across another trick which we can use here?"
-Well, there is the sum of progressively decreasing powers of $a$ that we've seen in our recent solutions (if you squint a bit and realise that in these circumstances $b = 1$ - always - and therefore any power of $b$ is also always $1$, so this just disappears, leaving the steadily decreasing powers $a$ - or $x$ in this case.)
+Well, there is the sum of progressively decreasing powers of $a$ that we've seen in our recent solutions (if you squint a bit and realise that in these circumstances $b = 1$ - always - and therefore any power of $b$ is also always $1$, so this just disappears, leaving the steadily decreasing powers $a$, or $x$ in this case.)
 Let's try that.

 $$a^7 - 1 = $$